faker419/thegreenroom/index.md

 $$

-Where $ E_{\text{remove}} $ is the energy removed in kW/m2, H is the evaporation heat of water at 0Â°C in kJ/kg,
+Where $ E_{\text{remove}} $ is the energy removed in kW/m², H is the evaporation heat of water at 0°C in kJ/kg,
 $ h_{\text{in}} $ is the enthalpy inside the compartment in kJ/kg, and $ h_{\text{out}} $  is the enthalpy of the air from the
 outlet of the air management system in kJ/kg.

-The desired conditions inside the lettuce production area are 23Â°C and 80 % relative humidity (RH) (Jasper den Besten, HAS university).
+The desired conditions inside the lettuce production area are 23°C and 80 % relative humidity (RH) (Jasper den Besten, HAS university).
 It is assumed that most of the evapotranspiration of the plants occurs during lighting hours, the photoperiod for this crop is 18 hours of light per day.
 Evapotranspi ration of the crop was only considered for the photoperiod of 18 h (Jasper den Besten, HAS universi ty).
-Using a maximum evapotranspiration value of 3 l/m2 per day (18 h), it results in 167 g/m2 per hour of water vaper added to the air by the plants.
+Using a maximum evapotranspiration value of 3 l/m² per day (18 h), it results in 167 g/m² per hour of water vaper added to the air by the plants.
-In order to achieve a de-humidification of 167 g/m2 per hour and assuming the air management sys tem provides cooling conditions of 10Â°C and 100 % relative humidity, a ventilation rate of 21,9 mÂ³/h is needed for each square meter of cultivation surface.
-The latent energy removed at this stage is 0,116 kW per square meter of cultivation space and the removed sensible heat is 0,210 kW/m2, which results in a total energy removal of 0,326 kW/m2.
-The total recirculation ventilation rate of a single 5.000 m2 lettuce module cultivation area is 109.686 m3/h.
-It is assumed that the module needs 8 refreshments of outdoor air per day, which adds 3.500 m3/h.
+In order to achieve a de-humidification of 167 g/m² per hour and assuming the air management sys tem provides cooling conditions of 10°C and 100 % relative humidity, a ventilation rate of 21.9 m³/h is needed for each square meter of cultivation surface.
+The latent energy removed at this stage is 0.116 kW per square meter of cultivation space and the removed sensible heat is 0.210 kW/m², which results in a total energy removal of 0,326 kW/m².
+The total recirculation ventilation rate of a single 5.000 m² lettuce module cultivation area is 109.686 m³/h.
+It is assumed that the module needs 8 refreshments of outdoor air per day, which adds 3.500 m³/h.
 This addition of environmental air will add to the final amount of CO2 which needs to be added to the growth compartment.
-The CO2 requirements were calculating assuming an average assimilation rate of the crop inside the leafy greens module of 4 g/m2 h and in the high wire cultivation module of 5 g/m2.
+The CO2 requirements were calculating assuming an average assimilation rate of the crop inside the leafy greens module of 4 g/m² h and in the high wire cultivation module of 5 g/m².
 External CO2 concen tration was assume constant at 400 ppm.
-It is assumed that the air is reheated to 21Â°C before reintroducing it to the plant compartment.
-The temperature at the outlet of the ventilation ducts is 21Â°C and the absolute humidity of 7,6 gH2O/kgair, which results in a relative humidity of 49.5%.
-The air management process represented in the psy chrometric chart of the closed loop is shown in Figure 8-2.
+It is assumed that the air is reheated to 21°C before reintroducing it to the plant compartment.
+The temperature at the outlet of the ventilation ducts is 21°C and the absolute humidity of 7.6 gH2O/kgair, which results in a relative humidity of 49.5%.
+The air management process represented in the psy chrometric chart of the closed loop.
-A total of 0.084 kW/m2 is needed to reheat the air to 21Â°C.  The total recovered heat from the pro cess is 0.242 kW/m2.
+A total of 0.084 kW/m² is needed to reheat the air to 21°C.  The total recovered heat from the pro cess is 0.242 kW/m².
 Power consumption for this processes are estimated in hot and cold cases.
 In the hot case, the energy consumption for the HVAC system is 400 kWh per year, with a peak day of 1.85 kWh with a coefficient of performance (COP) of 2.6.
 In the cold case, the energy consumption for the HVAC system is 160 kWh per year, with a peak day of 1.10 kWh with a COP of 4.5.